 Connecting to sunny South America is easier than you think with British Airways transfers in Heathrow.
 There’ll be no missed steaks, cattle-wrestling cowboys, stunning wilderness and giant guinea pigs (Capybaras) to find in Argentina.

 Christmas (last week of December and first week of January)

 The most magical holiday of all is the family-focused December break with Christmas and New Year all set to celebrate.
 You could let someone else cook and get through a novel somewhere a bit warmer or make memories with a special excursion or seasonal celebration.

 1. Mulling over Christmas Markets in Europe

-Get wrapped up and feeling festive in an angelic Christmas Market in Vienna, Cologne, Berlin or Dusseldorf.
+Get wrapped up and feeling festive in an angelic Christmas Market in Vienna, Strasbourg, and Nuremberg.
 The German Christmas Market that tours every UK city pales in comparison to the light-filled, authentic fairs you find in continental Europe.

 2. Go see Santa in Lapland Sleigh bells really ring, are you listening?

 With a special excursion to Lapland you can experience the magic of Santa first hand.
 Tour the grotto, meet the reindeer, take a husky sled ride and get out on a snowmobile.

 Connect in Heathrow or Amsterdam to the hot weather and world-famous beaches of Thailand and winter will quite simply disappear.
 From Bangkok many a paradise island is just a short hop away.